JobService/job-service-deploy/README.md

 `keytool -genkey -alias tomcat -keystore .keystore -keyalg RSA`

-Generating a custom keystore with your own password/alias/protocol is not currently supported.
 For more information on generating keystores see these [instructions](https://tomcat.apache.org/tomcat-7.0-doc/ssl-howto.html).

+If you have generated the keystore with custom keystore pass, alias or key pass, you must set the environment variables described below.

 Place this keystore file in a folder called `keystore` in job-service-deploy.
 Name it `.keystore` or else provide your own custom path by setting `JOB_SERVICE_KEYSTORE` (e.g. `./mykeystore/ks.p12`).